blackpill/tesla-display/_pages/about.md

 <!-- blank line -->

 ## Does it support full-screen mode in Tesla?
 Yes.
-First enter the full-screen mode via https://www.fullscreentesla.com or http://s3xy.top in Tesla's browser, and then add a link to https://td9.cc:7777.
+First enter the full-screen mode via https://www.fullscreentesla.com, or https://abettertheater.com/, or http://s3xy.top in Tesla's browser, and then add a link to https://td9.cc:7777.

 ## More about this app?
 <a href ="https://groups.google.com/g/tesla-display" target="_blank">Discuss in Google Group <img src="group.png" height=50px></a>